cgay/time/README.md

 * Comparisons - the `=`, `<`, and '>' functions work on pairs of times and
   pairs of durations.

-* Time arithmetic - the Dylan arithmetic operators are overloaded to work on certain combinations of times and durations:
+* Arithmetic - the Dylan arithmetic operators are overloaded to work on combinations of times and durations for which it makes logical sense:

   * _time_ `+` _duration_ **or** _duration_ `+` _time_
   * _time_ `-` _duration_